aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-cluster-with-amp-amg-opensearch/README.md

 - kubectl
 - awscli
 - jq
-- An existing Amazon Managed Grafana Workspace.
+- An existing Amazon Managed Grafana workspace.
   - As of this writing (February 3, 2022), the AWS Terraform Provider does not support Amazon Managed Grafana, so it must be manually created beforehand.
-Instructions [here](https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html).
+Follow the instructions [here](https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html) to deploy an Amazon Managed Grafana workspace.

 #### Generate a Grafana API Key
 - Give admin access to the SSO user you set up when creating the Amazon Managed Grafana Workspace: